mcszymist/autoLevel/README.md

 # AutoLevel House

 This project was started to try and make a house that will level itself using someform of technology to make this happen.
+The reason thisis needed is permafrost causes the house to become unlevel overtime.
+There seems to be nobody that I have found trying to level a house automaticly.

+There is plenty of people testing the presision of tools and pushing them to the limit so I ended up reading a good amount of white papers on wifi, bt, and lasers trying to find the best way to find if the angle was off.
+After doing all that research I came to the conclusion that laser would work but there is a issue as having a lazer means people cant use there crawl space for storage.
+It ended up being a simple issue use a high precision inclinometer, done.

+There was also a choice for what type of jack to use and it comes done to either hydralic or motorized screw jack.
+Hydralic would be awesome but doesnt scale wear and causes the issues of having more pipes to manage and have many safety vaules to slam shut if pressure change.
+Not very managable in a commercial setting.
+So in the end a motorized screw jack is the best option.

 ## Hardware
 * [Arduino Mega](https://store.arduino.cc/arduino-mega-2560-rev3)